ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/Tutorial.rst

 Analyzing HRRR Results
 ^^^^^^^^^^^^^^^^^^^^^^^^

-In this section, we will analyze how different variables were verified in the HRRR forecast.
-To do this users will be examining the RMSE and MBIAS scores for Temperature and Dew Point (DPT) on the surface using the ``point_stat`` file type.
+This section, will analyze how different variables were verified in the HRRR forecast.
+To do this, users will be examining the RMSE and MBIAS scores for Temperature and Dew Point (DPT) on the surface using the ``point_stat`` file type.

 **Interpretation:**